top of page

 Keyn baylim dokh nito, vos far a skhar ken zayn?

-Un vos far a hano'e fun dem kol dem dinem
+Un vos far a hano'e funem kol dem dinem

 Vos sheptshet opgrunt-lider mir in oyer arayn?